microsoft/AzureTRE/docs/developer-quickstart.md

 > This guide assumes usage of Bash for development.

-## Prerequisite Azure ressource
+## Prerequisite Azure resource

 To develop locally you required the following Azure services:

 - Azure CosmosDB (SQL)
 - Azure Service Bus
 - Service Principal for the API to access Azure services such as Azure Service Bus
+- AAD applications (for API and Swagger UI) registered with the Microsoft Identity Platform

 The solution consists of two services:

 - Management API ([src](/management_api_app/))
 - Resource Processor ([src](/processor_function/))

-Execute the following steps to setup a development environment.
+Execute the following steps to set up a development environment.

 1. Login and select the Azure subscription you wish to deploy to